Cosys-Lab/Cosys-AirSim/docs/settings.md

 # AirSim Settings

+A good basic settings file that works with many of the examples can be found here as [settings_example.json](settings_example.json).
+It shows many of the custom sensors and vehicles that were added by Cosys-Lab.

 ## Where are Settings Stored?
 AirSim is searching for the settings definition in the following order.
 The first match will be used: